 The Quickest Way to Bring Your Ears Back to Normal

-So, if air pressure is the cause, your ears will usually get back to normal within a day or two.
+So, if air pressure is the cause, your ears will usually get back to normal.
 You might need to wait for your immune system to start working if your blockage is caused by an ear infection (you might need an antibiotic to speed things up).
 This may take up to a couple of weeks.
 Sinus infections sometimes stick around even longer.

 Bringing your ears back to normal as quickly as you can, then, will often involve a bit of patience (though that may seem counterintuitive), and you need to be able to change your expectations based on your exact circumstances.